How we went from a quarry site visit to managing a bar launch on the same day

 Ben explained that part of the planning permission for extraction requires Smiths Bletchington to restore areas post extraction, creating what will be the largest reed bed in the south west of England.
 This is the often overlooked positive side of mineral extraction, which is about creating community assets that improve people’s lives.

 Back on the road, we battled the obtuse June weather and heavy traffic, heading north to Belvoir Castle‘s new Engine Yard retail development in the beautiful Vale of Belvoir.
-A quick change and off we headed to attend the press launch of the new Balloon Bar cocktail bar, ahead of the official opening on June 15th.
+After a quick change, we headed to the press launch, organised by Redbrick, of the new Balloon Bar cocktail bar, ahead of the official opening.

 We invited a wide range of regional media and social media influencers along to enjoy an exclusive preview, with complimentary food and drink.
 The Duchess of Rutland welcomed everyone to the event and outlined her vision for the Balloon Bar and the Engine Yard, creating a social space for people from the Vale of Belvoir and beyond to enjoy and meet.

-We captured the evening in film, stills and interviews with the Duchess of Rutland, which provide content for our ongoing social media campaign.
-We also created an online press pack for media, with images, video and news release all in one place.
-The coverage has been exceptional, including the West Bridgford Wire, Lincolnshire Today, Grantham Matters, Dluxe Magazine, Nottingham Post, Leicester Mercury, social influencer Spencer’s Arc and lots more.
+We captured the evening in film, stills, and interviews with the Duchess of Rutland, which provide content for our ongoing social media campaign.
+We also created an online press pack for media, with images, videos, and news releases all in one place.
+The coverage was exceptional.

 Quite a different audience, quite a different challenge, and quite a different role, but all in a day’s work in the public relations industry.